Will23445/Enterprise-IT-Lab/README.md

 ## 7. Repository Files
 * /scripts/Create-AdUsers.ps1: My PowerShell script to import users.
 * /data/utenti.csv: The text file containing the fake employee data.
-* /images/: Screenshots of the completed work (Active Directory, OpManager alarms, Ubuntu terminal, 7-Zip deployment, Drive Z:, LAPS UI, and VMware Dashboard).
+* /images/: Screenshots of the completed work (Active Directory, OpenManage dashboard alarms, Ubuntu terminal, 7-Zip deployment, Drive Z:, LAPS UI, and VMware Dashboard).

 ## 8. Conclusion
 This project helped me understand how different operating systems (Windows and Linux) can communicate and work together in the same network.
-I learned the importance of using scripts to reduce manual labor, implementing advanced security measures like LAPS, and utilizing monitoring software to detect problems immediately.
+I learned the importance of using scripts to reduce manual labor, implementing advanced security measures like LAPS, and utilizing monitoring tools to detect problems immediately.
 Finally, migrating the infrastructure taught me how to safely move enterprise environments across different virtualization platforms.